Table of Contents

 - Don’t make major life decisions while you are depressed.
 This includes marriage, divorce, separation, quitting your job, etc. You may not be thinking clearly while you are depressed.
 If you must make an important decision, ask someone you trust to help you.

 - Don’t expect to do everything you normally can.
 Set a realistic schedule.

 - Don’t get discouraged.
 It will take time for your depression to lift fully.
 Be patient with yourself.

 - Don’t give up.

 People who have depression sometimes think about suicide.
-This thinking is a common part of the depression.
+This thinking is a common symptom of the depression.
 If you have thoughts about hurting yourself, tell someone.
-You could tell your doctor, your friends, your family, or call your local suicide hotline, such as the National Suicide Prevention Lifeline at 1-800-273-8255.
+Tell your doctor, your friends, or your family.
+Or you could call your local suicide hotline, such as the National Suicide Prevention Lifeline at 1-800-273-8255.

 Get help right away.
-There are people who can help you, and depression can be successfully treated.
+There are people who can help you.
+Depression can be successfully treated.

 - I’ve been feeling _____.
 Could I be depressed?